Some tips on settling in to the "Big Mango" and the "Land of Smiles"

 What are the school hours?
 Some schools in Bangkok may be a long way from where you plan to live.
 This may mean your child is leaving home very early in the morning and depending on the commute and traffic conditions, not getting home until quite late either!
 Make sure you can reach the balance of school and home life that suits your family.

 You may want to choose the schools you will visit and select one prior to deciding where you will live.
 Most schools will also offer a bus service, but bear in mind that traffic can be heavy so your children could be leaving the house extremely early.
 If you already know where you will be living and you don't want your children to have a long commute, you can narrow down the list to the schools that are easily reached from that area assuming that these schools meet other selection criteria that are important for your child.
-Many families opt to hold off on the home location until they have selected the right school for their child.
+Many expat families opt to hold off on the home location until they have selected the right school for their child.
 Remember that in Bangkok travel time may be determined more by access than by distance, as certain roads can be very congested and others may flow freely.

 Making your final choice

 Do take the time to make sure you see a good cross section of schools in Bangkok before you make your final choice.
 In town vs. out of town; large vs. smaller; your national curriculum vs. IB.
 While talking to other families for their opinions can help, nothing is a substitute for your selection from the options available and your visit to the schools.
-Invest some time to do your research, then choose the school that's best for your child rather than what someone else feels is the 'best' school!
+Invest some time to do your research, then choose the school that's best for your child rather than what someone else feels is the 'best' international school in Bangkok.

 Where To Live